ADKAdrianPL/Underground-Anomalies-Docs/README.md

 # Underground-Anomalies-Docs

-Demonstration Project "Underground Anomalies" is a short First-Person Melee Combat Platformer, the purpose of which is to present and demonstrate game design competence.
+Demonstration Project "Underground Anomalies" is a short First-Person Melee Combat Platformer, the purpose of which is to present and demonstrate game design acumen.

 This repository contains the project's design documentation.
 The executable and project files themselves are available in another repository.